Information for Graduates

 Be sure to open up the package containing your regalia and at least let your gown hang for awhile (or even iron it) because it will be a mass of wrinkles if you don’t.
 Also be sure that you have a gown, a hood, a cap, and a tassel.
 JDs and JSDs have gold tassels.
 LLMs and JSMs have black tassels.
 The hoods are different colors as well.
 JDs have purple velvet and red satin, LLMs and JSMs have light blue velvet and red satin, while the JSDs have royal blue and red satin.
 JDs and JSDs have tam caps, and LLMs and JSMs have mortarboard caps.

 We will have bobby pins, safety pins, mirrors, sunscreen, etc. at tables on the second floor on Saturday morning.
-We will also have people to help you with your hood.
+We will also have staff on hand to help you with your hood.

 By 11:30, we will have split up JDs and advanced degree students into separate rooms.
 There will be name cards set out for you in alphabetical order.
 Please take a seat where your card is located.
-We want to make the ceremony goes well, so it is important that we know who is attending and who is not; the cards at the seats will help that.
-When you leave the room, bring your name card with you; you will hand it to the reader when you get on stage.
+We want to make sure the ceremony goes well, so it is important that we know who is attending and who is not.
+When the procession begins, be sure to bring your name card with you; you will hand it to Dean Dalton during the ceremony.
 You will process out from the classroom building to Canfield Courtyard for the ceremony.
 The procession starts with the faculty, then advanced degree graduates, then JDs.

-The ceremony usually lasts about an hour and a half and no more than two hours.
+The ceremony usually lasts no more than two hours.
 The reception will last another hour and a half or until the food and champagne run out.

+Typical attire is business casual.
 It is likely to be warm, so wool is a bad idea, as is wearing a suit jacket under your gown.
-You can wear anything from nice clothes to t-shirt and shorts and flip flops under your gown.
-Dress to stay cool.
+We don’t have a dress code, so if you want to wear shorts and flip-flops, that’s cool too.

 Yes, you must bring your Stanford ID.
 Also, you cannot participate if you are not in a cap and gown.
 At each graduate’s seat, we will place a program and a bottle of water.
 Your guests can pick up programs and bottled water as they enter.

-Business or business casual or summer garden party – so dresses or slacks for women and suits or sport coat and slacks for men are the norm.
+The norm seems to be business or business casual or summer garden party – so dresses or slacks for women and suits or sport coat and slacks for men.
+Again, though, we don’t have a dress code.

 Parking Structure #6 (the garage under Wilbur Field).

 Yes.
 Golf carts will be available near Parking Structure #6, at the corner of Bowdoin Lane and Arguello Way, to shuttle guests with mobility concerns to the ceremony.
-Please let Holly (hparrish@law.stanford.edu) know if anyone in your family will need wheelchair accessible seating.
-In order to accommodate guests using wheelchairs, or those with other disability-related needs, we request only one companion per seat.
+Please let Holly (hparrish@law.stanford.edu) know if anyone in your family will need wheelchair accessible seating (note that we cannot provide wheelchairs).
+In order to accommodate guests using wheelchairs, or those with other disability-related needs, we request only one companion per guest needing a wheelchair accessible seat.

 We will have assistive listening devices available at the program table if you or a guest need one.

-For other accessibility concerns (sign language or captioning services, alternative materials requests, etc.), please submit a request at least 2 weeks in advance through the commencement webpage: https://commencement.stanford.edu/accessibility
+For other accessibility concerns (sign language or captioning services, alternative materials requests, etc.), graduating students may submit a request at least 2 weeks in advance through the commencement webpage: https://commencement.stanford.edu/accessibility

 We will have covering for the stage and all the seats that the graduates will be sitting in.
 The covering will extend and will cover most guests but not everyone.
 We will try to situate as many of the other seats under the trees and umbrellas as we can; but, unfortunately, some seats will still be in the sun.
 If the shade is not sufficient for your family member, the upper breezeway will be open.
-So, people who are feeling too hot are welcome to go to either place to get out of the sun for awhile.
-The ceremony is amplified, so they should be able to hear.
+The ceremony is amplified, so any guests congregating in the breezeway should be able to hear.

 Also, we will have plenty of water both for you and your guests.
 There will be a bottle of water under each seat for graduating students, and water stations for guests.

-Stanford University’s Commencement ceremony is typically in Stanford Stadium (on the corner of El Camino and Galvez).
+Stanford University’s Commencement ceremony is typically in Stanford Stadium on Sunday morning.
+If you want to participate, hold onto your regalia from Saturday, and make sure you request tickets.
 More information is available here: https://commencement.stanford.edu/.

-Communications feels that, in the land of iPhone apps, tech start-ups and social networks, it only seems natural that you should end your time here at SLS by posting to your socials.
+SLS Communications feels that, in the land of iPhone apps, tech start-ups and social networks, it only seems natural that you should end your time here at SLS by posting to your socials.
 So, whether you use the platform formerly known as Twitter or Instagram, you and your family can use the hashtag #SLSgrad throughout graduation day and share your thoughts and pictures with the SLS community.
-The ceremony will also be livestreamed for guests who cannot attend.
-A link on our main graduation webpage will be activated a day or so before the ceremony.

 Your family can remain comfortably in their seats.
 Staff from Grad Images will take individual photographs of you as you receive your diploma.
 If you provide your contact information on the back of your name card, they will send you proofs and ordering information.
 After the ceremony, you will be able to go on-line, view your photograph and place your order.